Mishalzeera/electrophile-dev/README.md

 It is the only link on the site that goes to the...

 **Dark bulb index page** where you started.
-I dabbled with the idea of having it say "click me" somewhere, but it felt a bit condescending.
+I dabbled with the idea of having it say "click me" somewhere, but it felt a bit insulting.
 When you click it, you start a chain of pages, all of which have a light bulb in varying colour schemes.
 Each bulb links to the next section.
 When you click up at the logo, it redirects not to the dark index page, but to an alternate main page that has more cohesive heading text.

 **The images** I chose were taken from Google searches, using "large size" and "for public use" filtering.
 I then took them into Affinity Photo and cleaned them up.
 I used UV, black and white, sepia tone and custom filters to make different versions of each image.
 I then uploaded them to my VS Code project, comparing them in actual use.
 There was a certain tonality I was going for, you see it best on the media page.